Kwpolska/pkgbuilder/docs/pb.rst

     Checks for repo and AUR updates (in that order) and offers installing them.

-(Trashman is an XDG trash manager by Kwpolska.
+(Trashman is a XDG trash manager by Kwpolska.
 Python is the awesome language both Trashman and PKGBUILDer/PBWrapper are written in.)

 SEE ALSO